 How To Celebrate Halloween With Your Dog During Quarantine

 At Portland Pet Food Company, we love any excuse to celebrate with our dogs, and Halloween is no exception.
-While Halloween will look different this year, there are still ways to celebrate and have fun at home with your dog.
+While Halloween will look different in 2020, there are still ways to celebrate and have fun at home with your dog.

-Don’t Skip Out On Getting Your Dog A Costume
+Don’t Skip Out On Getting Your Dog A Fun Costume

 One of the most obvious – and fun – ways to celebrate Halloween with your dog is to get them a Halloween costume.
 Our team recently put together a Halloween-themed photoshoot with a few dogs, and it was a blast for both humans and their four-legged friends!
 Check out some of the pictures from the photoshoot here, then order your own costume online or at your local specialty pet store.
 Post a picture of it on social media, and don’t forget to tag us!